 It’s the reason why experts recommend the use of natural products.
 For example, the natural ingredients in beard oil have several benefits that’ll do your beard and the skin underneath a whole load of good.

 If you can’t pronounce it, it probably shouldn’t go on your body!

-It is good practice to read the labels of your skincare products and try to buy products that contain natural ingredients.
+It is good practice to read the labels of black men’s skincare products and try to buy products that contain natural ingredients.
 Avoid products with harsh chemicals.
 They are most often overly hard to pronounce.
-Go for natural butters and oils.
+Go for natural butter and oils.
 They make good cleansers and properly moisturize your skin.